25 March 2026

 • Debate: can OEMs do more to ensure recyclability of composite materials?

-• Why do aircraft dismantling and recycling deserve more conseration in sustainability narratives?
+• Why do aircraft dismantling and recycling deserve more consideration in sustainability narratives?
 Is there a resource scarcity angle?

 Future Flight Forum